laurinpaech/segme-net/seggy_unet/README.md

 ### How to create submission
 1. set submission_flag to True in main_cil.py
-2. do step 1 and 2 from above, but add flag --submission_flag
+2. do step 1 and 2 from above, but add flag "--submission_flag True"
 3. predictions in data/roadseg/submit_output/
 4. copy mask_to_submission.py to output folder, switch to folder and run
 5. next_submission.csv in folder can now be uploaded to kaggle